xeals/sunk/README.md

 ## What needs work

 - ***Documentation***
-- Reach full support for modern 1.14.0
+- Reach full support for 1.14.0
-- Pre-1.14.0 support:
-  - XML parsing
-  - Alternatives for newer methods
-  - Cargo attribute for compile-time targeting?
 - Proper module splitting
+- Consistency in naming
 - Unit testing for methods that don't require a server, and manual get-and-verify for ones that do
 - Go through [checklist](https://rust-lang-nursery.github.io/api-guidelines/checklist.html) before stabilisation